FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

-to performance variance, and the ability of the controller to find conditional throughputs for multiple search goals within one search (and in short overall search time) are strong enough motivations for the need of increased complexity.
+to performance variance, and the ability of the controller to find conditional throughputs for multiple search goals within one search (and in short overall search time) are strong enough motivations for the increased complexity.

 ### Controller input

-A composite of max load, min load, and a set of search goals.
+A composite of max load, min load, and a list of search goals.

-The search goals (as elements of the set of search goals) are usually not named and unordered.
+The search goals (as elements of the list of search goals) are usually not named.
+They may be ordered, but the impact of ordering is usually negligible.

-It is fine if all search goals of the set have the same value of a particular attribute.
+It is fine if all search goals of the list have the same value of a particular attribute.
 In that case, the common value may be treated as a global attribute (similarly to max and min load).